ramda/ramda/README.md

      var sum = lPartial(foldl, add, 0);
      var total = sum([1, 2, 3, 4]);

-we could just do this:
+with ramda, we can just do this:

      var sum = foldl(add, 0);
      var total = sum([1, 2, 3, 4]);